adletaw/captioner/README.md

 *captioner* is an R package for generating figure numbers and captions

+**October 2015: New versions of captioner are on hold until I finish my dissertation.**

 **Installation**

 *captioner* is now available on CRAN.
 If you would like to install the current development version: